RocqJones/distributions_gauss_bi/README.md

 <a href="url"><img src="https://github.com/RocqJones/distributions_gauss_bi/blob/master/imgs/gauss_distribution.png" height="60%" width="100%" ></a>

 ### 2. Binomial distribution.
-- In probability theory and statistics, the binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes–no question, and each with its own boolean-valued outcome: success/yes/true/one (with probability p) or failure/no/false/zero (with probability q = 1 − p).
+- In probability theory and statistics, the binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes–no question, and each with its own boolean-valued outcome: success/yes/true/one (with probability p) or failure/no/false/zero (with probability q = 1 − p). <br>

 <a href="url"><img src="https://github.com/RocqJones/distributions_gauss_bi/blob/master/imgs/Binomial_distribution_1.png" height="40%" width="500" ></a> <a href="url"><img src="https://github.com/RocqJones/distributions_gauss_bi/blob/master/imgs/Binomial_distribution_2.png" height="40%" width="500" ></a>